 About

 Dr. Jervette R. Ward is the President and a lifetime member of the College Language Association (CLA), the oldest and largest organization of Black professors of languages and literature.
-She is the Director of Black Studies and a tenured Associate Professor of Media & Communication Arts at The City College of New York (CCNY) in The City University of New York system (CUNY).
+She is the Chair of the Black Studies Department at The City College of New York (CCNY), flagship of the City University of New York (CUNY).
 She also is the Chair of the Nominating Committee for the Modern Language Association (MLA).
-She is the editor of Real Sister: Stereotypes, Respectability, and Black Women in Reality TV (Rutgers University Press).
-Her forthcoming book, Black Women vs Errbody: An Intellectual Tradition of Great Debates, is under contract with The Ohio State University Press.

 Her research and teaching areas focus on American Literature with an emphasis in African American Women's Literature.
 She has taught and published on Zora Neale Hurston, the addition of the African American characters to the Dick and Jane series, and Black women in reality television.